wp-plugins/frontier-buttons/readme.txt

 * Table Control
 * Smileys (emoticons)
 * Search & Replace
-* Wordcount
-* Only works from Wordpress version 4
+* Only works from Wordpress version 3.9

-This plugin has been created to separate the tinyMCE editor option from [Frontier Post plugin ](http://wordpress.org/plugins/frontier-post/)
+This plugin has been created to separate the tinyMCE editor options from [Frontier Post plugin ](http://wordpress.org/plugins/frontier-post/)

-The plugin is simple, and only enables tinyMCE standard plugins and control - If you want a more sophisticated plugin you should look at [WP Edit plugin ](http://wordpress.org/plugins/wp-edit/)
+The plugin is simple with no custom js, and only enables tinyMCE standard plugins and controls - If you want a more sophisticated plugin you should look at [WP Edit plugin ](http://wordpress.org/plugins/wp-edit/)

 = Translations =
 * Danish